Vitamin B9 (Folate)

 Contraindications:

-- • High-dose folic acid without ruling out B12 deficiency
+- • High-dose folic acid supplementation without ruling out B12 deficiency

 Frequently Asked Questions

-Folate is natural (foods).
-Folic acid is synthetic (supplements/fortification).
-Folic acid requires MTHFR conversion to active 5-MTHF.
+Folate is the natural form found in foods.
+Folic acid is the synthetic form used in supplements and food fortification.
+Folic acid requires MTHFR enzyme conversion to the active 5-MTHF form.
+Both contribute to the same metabolic functions.

-L-methylfolate bypasses MTHFR and may be preferred with MTHFR polymorphisms.
-For most people, folic acid is effective.
+L-methylfolate (5-MTHF) is the active form that bypasses the MTHFR enzyme.
+It may be preferred for individuals with MTHFR polymorphisms (C677T, A1298C) that reduce conversion efficiency.
+For most people, standard folic acid is effective and well-studied.

 Research Sources